cloudflare/terraform-provider-cloudflare/website/docs/r/waf_rule.html.markdown

 * `id` - The WAF Rule ID, the same as rule_id.
 * `package_id` - The ID of the WAF Rule Package that contains the rule.
+* `group_id` - The ID of the WAF Rule Group that contains the rule.

 ## Import